rxi/microui/doc/usage.md

 mu_init(ctx);
 ```

-For font alignment and clipping to work correctly you should also set the
+Following which the context's `text_width` and `text_height` callback functions
-context's `text_width` and `text_height` callback functions:
+should be set:
 ```c
 ctx->text_width = text_width;
 ctx->text_height = text_height;
 ```

 In your main loop you should first pass user input to microui using the
 `mu_input_...` functions.
-It is safe to call the input functions multiple
+It is safe to call the input functions multiple times
-times if the same input event occurs in a single frame.
+if the same input event occurs in a single frame.

 After handling the input the `mu_begin()` function must be called before
 processing your UI: